wp-plugins/redi-restaurant-reservation/readme.txt

 If you need more languages, please contact us!

-Paid basic package functionality:
+Basic package functionality:

 * View your upcoming reservations from your Mobile/Tablet PC and never miss your customer.
 This page should be open on a Tablet PC and so waitress can see all upcoming reservations for today.
 Page refreshes every 15 min and shows reservations that in past for 3 hours as well as upcoming reservations for next 24 hours.
 By clicking on reservation you will see reservation details.
 Demo version can be accessed by this link: <a href="http://goo.gl/DFSBXQ" target="_blank">Open demo version</a>
-* Support for maximum available seats for online reservation by week day
+* Setup maximum available seats for online reservation by week day
+* Time shifts.
+Define multiple open/close time by week day.

-Basic package price is 5 EUR per month.
+Basic package price is 5 EUR per month per place.
 To subscribe please use following PayPal link: <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R2KJQFCXB7EMN">Subscribe to basic package</a>

 Do you want to have some new functionality or if you have any other questions please contact us by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>